Your amazing support has let frontline staff know they’re not alone.

 Saying Thank You to St. Mary's COVID-19 Donors

-Thank you to the incredible monetary and in-kind donors who have enabled St. Mary's leaders, managers, and frontline staff to nimbly navigate choppy waters.
-With your support, they were able to quickly and creatively identify solutions to emerging needs: sourcing personal protective equipment to keep the frontline safe, fully equipping 73 new beds, build isolation units, and plotted multiple alternative scenarios to prepare for a possible patient surge.
+Thank you to the incredible monetary and in-kind donors who have enabled St. Mary's leaders, managers, and frontline staff to navigate the pandemic.
+With your support, they were able to quickly and creatively identify solutions to emerging needs: personal protective equipment, equipping 73 new beds, isolation units, and plotted alternative scenarios to prepare for a possible patient surge.